The Indigo Build

 An age-old woodworking technique defined by a snug, close fit resulting in steadfast and unyielding joint.
 The tenon tongue is machined from the piece itself which then fits into the mortice hole; crafted with a ‘shoulder’ to sit against the timber.

-HAND FINISHED WITH BEESWAX
+HAND FINISHED WITH NATURAL WAX

-The cool, neutral tones of natural Oak and the warm honeyed tones of Canadian Pine are brought to life with a natural Beeswax hand-finish which nourishes and protects; bringing the inherent character to the fore.
+The cool, neutral tones of natural Oak and the warm honeyed tones of Canadian Pine are brought to life with a natural wax hand-finish which nourishes and protects; bringing the inherent character to the fore.

 Completed with metalwork, hand-cast to Indigo’s exacting specifications using the age old technique of pattern making; which utilises a wooden pattern to create a sand cast mould into which molten iron is poured.